Quick Answer

 When You Don't Need a Mississauga Building Permit

-Toronto's 10 m²); pool fencing is exempt for fences ≥1.2 m around pools but the pool itself needs a separate Pool Enclosure Permit; market retaining walls are exempt under 600 mm in height.
+Mississauga-specific differences from Toronto: sheds are exempt up to 15 m² versus Toronto's 10 m²; pool fencing is exempt for fences at or above 1.2 m around pools, but the pool itself requires a separate Pool Enclosure Permit; masonry retaining walls are exempt under 600 mm in height.
 Driveway widening requires a separate Boulevard Permit even though no building permit applies.
 Electrical work requires ESA notification separately.
-Always confirm with Mississauga's Zoning By-law lookup before assuming exempt status.

 More Resources